Please study the 15 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An application normally consisting of a source code editor, a compiler and/or interpreter, build-automation tools, and a debugger.
+an application normally consisting of a source code editor, a compiler and/or interpreter, build-automation tools, and a debugger

 USA